 “The Seed 3D Printing competition has produced some outstanding examples of innovative and creative design solutions to everyday problems.
 The fact that the designers were high school and primary school students is impressive as a number of the designs could have commercial potential” said Matt Connelly CEO Me3D Printers.

 “This competition, the first of its kind, has been able to inspire and engage students in the world of creative problem solving.
-The quality of the work particularly from our primary school entries underscores the need to provide these types of opportunities to our students as early as possible.” said Dr Scott Sleap Me Program Director.
+The quality of the work particularly from our primary school entries underscores the need to provide these types of opportunities to our students as early as possible.” said Rick Evans Me Program Director.